Churchill, Oxfordshire

+Churchill is a village and civil parish in the West Oxfordshire district of Oxfordshire, England.
+It lies within the Cotswolds Area of Outstanding Natural Beauty, about 3 mi south-west of Chipping Norton.
+At the 2021 census the parish had a population of 583.
+Since 1976 the parish has shared a grouped parish council with the neighbouring parish of Sarsden.

 Toponym

 The Domesday Book of 1086 recorded the toponym as Cercelle.
 A pipe roll from 1168 records it as Cerzhulla.
 A charter of the Priory of St Frideswide, Oxford from about 1175 records it as Chirchehull.
 Other late 11th-century, 12th century and early 13th-century variants include Cercell, Cercell', Cercella, Cerchil, Cerchull and Cerchulla.
 A Close Roll from 1220 records it as Cerceill'.
 An entry in the Book of Fees for about 1235–36 records it as Cershull'.
 An assize roll from 1246–47 Latinises the name as Sercellis.
 A feudal aid document from 1346 records it as Cerccell.

 The name is derived from Old English.
 The parish's old church (see below) was not on top of the hill, so the name may not necessarily refer to a hill with or belonging to a church.
 There is a barrow almost at the top of the hill, so the first part of the name could be derived from the Brythonic word cruoco or crūc, meaning a hill, burial ground, or barrow.
 But if this is the case, crūc must have become confused with the Old English cirice ("church") at an early date.